 This section should be read in conjunction with the entry on Health: Therapies (General)

-CAP position on Homeopathy
+ASA/CAP position on Homeopathy

-CAP understands that this discipline works on the principle of treating like with like, with the active ingredient often diluted heavily in water.
+We understand that this discipline works on the principle of treating like with like, with the active ingredient often diluted heavily in water.
 The ASA and CAP have yet to be provided with robust evidence to show that remedies lacking in pharmacologically active molecules can produce clinical effects.

 Do not make claims to treat medical conditions unless medically qualified and/or without robust evidence of efficacy